-How Bicycle Accidents Happen in Los Angeles
+Bicycle Accident Lawyers in Los Angeles

-The following are some common ways that bicycle crashes occur in L.A.:
+Some of the most common ways that bicycle crashes occur in L.A.:

 - Collisions at intersections – A cyclist stops at an intersection but a vehicle driver does not, resulting in a rear-end crash.
 Often, the driver is going too fast or following too closely and cannot brake in time.